A Combination of Downward Continuation and Local Approximation for Harmonic Potentials: General Setting

 \subsection{Downward Continuation}

-We return to Equations \eqref{eqn:11}--\eqref{eqn:13} in order to derive the approximation \eqref{eqn:firstapprox}, reminding that we are interested in $U^+=U|_{\Omega_r}$.
-We start by considering only the equations \eqref{eqn:11}, \eqref{eqn:12}.
-This leads to the problem of downward continuation, the reconstruction of $U^+$ on $\Omega_r$ from knowledge of $F_1$ on $\Omega_R$, $r<R$.
+We return to Equations \eqref{eqn:11}--\eqref{eqn:13} in order to derive the approximation \eqref{eqn:firstapprox}, reminding that we are interested in $U^+=U|_{\Omega_r}$ (or $U^+=U|_{\Gamma_r}$, respectively).
+We start by considering only the equations \eqref{eqn:11} and \eqref{eqn:12}, leading to the reconstruction of $U^+$ from knowledge of $F_1$ on $\Omega_R$, $r<R$.
 Opposed to this, the determination of $F_1$ from $U^+$ is known as upward continuation.
 The operator $T^{up}:L^2(\Omega_r)\to L^2(\Omega_R)$, given by

 with